titli17/Space-Shooter/README.md

 ## **Step 8: Creating the Aliens**

 Our game has 5 rows and 11 columns of aliens.
-All of the aliens move collectively either to the left or the right, occasionally firing lasers.
-When they reach the edge of the game window, they change their movement direction and shift slightly downward, progressively increasing the game's challenge.
+All of the aliens move collectively either to the left or right, occasionally firing lasers.
+When they reach the edge of the game window, they shift slightly downward, progressively increasing the game's challenge.

 We create an Alien class separately.
 There are 3 different types pf aliens.
 So each alien has a type that is used to display a different image for each type.
 Every alien is given a type and position initialised using the constructor.
 We load the image of the alien depending on the type.